Fire Rescue Accreditation & Professional Standards

 The CFAI Peer Review team determined that our department provides outstanding service and recognized our organizational excellence.

-The Broward Sheriff's Office Department of Fire Rescue and Emergency Services was awarded a three year accreditation by the Commission on Accreditation of Ambulance Services (CAAS) in August 2010.
+The Broward Sheriff's Office Department of Fire Rescue and Emergency Services was awarded a three year re-accreditation by the Commission on Accreditation of Ambulance Services (CAAS) in August 2016.
 Broward Sheriff’s Office Department of Fire Rescue is one of only 152 CAAS accredited agencies and is the largest dual accredited CAAS/CFAI fire department in the world.
 CAAS is an independent Commission that established a comprehensive series of standards for the ambulance service industry.
 The process includes a comprehensive self-assessment and an independent external review of the EMS organization.
 This independent process provides verification to your Board of Directors, city council, medical community and others that quality care is provided to the community.

 All ambulance systems are eligible for the three-year accreditation including private, public, fire department and hospital-based.